Nicktz/Texevier/Readme.md

 Introduction
 ============

 This package helps a user set up an Elsevier template for writing academic journal reports in Rmarkdown.
-The setup requires very few lines of code and will get you up and running in *less than a minute* (provided you have all the relevent dependencies installed - see below), with a fully working and good-to-go template.
+The setup requires very few lines of code and will get you up and running in *a few seconds* (provided you have all the relevent dependencies installed - see below), with a fully working and good-to-go template.

 Using Texevier you can simply start writing your paper / thesis / phd in R after running five lines of code.
 Your template will look as follows: